 Visiting the Frida Kahlo Museum in Mexico City is a must for fans of history and of important people.

 Here you’ll learn about easily one of the most important people of her, or any era.

 Meet many like-minded people here due to the fact that Kahlo had such a strong impact on political thinking for so many, including people today.

 I don’t usually encourage drinking alcohol but make sure you take the time to take on one of the tequila tasting tours in Teotihuacan.

-Here you can enjoy getting to learn about the ancient culture of the region, as well as getting to enjoy some amazing local tequila.
+Here you can enjoy getting to learn about the ancient culture of the region, as well as enjoy some amazing local tequila.

-Also, you’ll no doubt meet some awesome people along the way on your journey, making this easily one of the best things to do in Mexico City for those who are looking to mingle, party, and learn.
+You’ll meet some awesome people along the way on your journey, making this easily one of the best things to do near Mexico City.

 Lucha Libre Experience

 A huge part of Mexican sporting culture revolves around wrestling.
 Why not take part in a Lucha Libre Experience event one evening?

 Get to enjoy something truly special as you make your way through a very complex and enjoyable evening.